nltk/nltk_book/book/ch08-extras.rst

 -------------

-Chart Parsing is a parsing algorithm that uses dynamic programming, a technique described in Section sec-algorithm-design_.
+Chart Parsing is a parsing algorithm that uses dynamic programming, a technique described in sec-algorithm-design_.
-It extends the method of well-formed substring tables from Section sec-parsing_.
+It extends the method of well-formed substring tables from sec-parsing_.

 Active Charts
 -------------